 some baggage handlers note the address on luggage going to distant

 locales, then send friends to rob that home.
 It happens.
 Why risk it?

-• Better yet, ship your luggage ahead: worldwide door-to-door courier services such as UPS and FedEx charging fees as low as US$40 save you an average total of 2.5 hours hassling at airport baggage check-in and baggage claims.
-You’ll also avoid the common problems of lost luggage and the many thieving airline baggage employees who pick luggage locks and zippers undetected.
-It's quite common.
+• Better yet, ship your luggage ahead: worldwide door-to-door courier services such as UPS and FedEx charging low fees and save you an average total of 2.5 hours hassling at airport baggage check-in and baggage claims.
+And there's less chance of lost luggage.

 If hijackers are wielding sharp-edged weapons, a passenger can grab a seat cushion as a shield or wrap a jacket around his arm and hand to deflect a blade.
 If you merely defend, you're likely to lose.
 You must attack the criminal and help the flight attendants.
 Even small movements like throwing objects or hot liquids at a hijacker could save lives.
 Use anything from belts used as whips to serving carts to ram him.
 Overwhelm him with the sheer number of passengers.
 See Survival Options - Hostage-Taking and Fighting Options - Weapons for Improvised Weapons.